JieZzzoo/RAGRNet/README.md

 # RAGRNet
-This repository is about the work of Recurrent Adaptive Graph Reasoning Network with Region and Boundary Interaction for Salient Object Detection in Optical Remote Sensing Images.
+This project provides the code and results for 'Recurrent Adaptive Graph Reasoning Network with Region and Boundary Interaction for Salient Object Detection in Optical Remote Sensing Images', IEEE TGRS, 2024 ([IEEE Link](https://ieeexplore.ieee.org/abstract/document/10580988)).

 🏃 The code is on the way...... 🏃